hwheeler01/comp150/resources.md

   <li>
     <p style="margin-bottom: 0in;"><a href="http://swcarpentry.github.io/v4/python/index.html">Software Carpentry</a>
 is a
-Python-centered introduction to many subjects, many beyond this course but not far off.&nbsp; The sections that do largely correspond to the Python tutorials are the ones through Functions.&nbsp; They list more methods than the <a href="http://anh.cs.luc.edu/handsonPythonTutorial/">Hands-on Python Tutorial</a><big><big>, </big></big>but with rather limited examples.&nbsp; </p>
+Python-centered introduction to many subjects, many beyond this course, but not far off.&nbsp; The sections that do largely correspond to the Python tutorials are the ones through Functions.&nbsp; They list more methods than the <a href="http://anh.cs.luc.edu/handsonPythonTutorial/">Hands-on Python Tutorial</a>, but with rather limited examples.&nbsp; </p>
   </li>
   <li>
     <p style="margin-bottom: 0in;">Official Python Tutorial for <a href="http://docs.python.org/3.2/tutorial/index.html">version 3.2 </a>covers
-a lot. &nbsp;It moves fast for someone with no programming background.
+a lot.
+It moves fast for someone with no programming background.
-&nbsp;Idle links to this. </p>
+Idle links to this. </p>
   </li>
   <li>
     <p style="margin-bottom: 0in;"><a href="https://en.wikibooks.org/wiki/Non-Programmer%27s_Tutorial_for_Python_3">Wikibooks